autonity/autonity-oracle/plugins/README.md

 		}
 	}

+	state.KeyRequired = g.client.KeyRequired()
 	state.Version = g.version
 	state.AvailableSymbols = symbols

 	return state, nil
+}

+// KeyRequired returns true if the service key is required to access the data source. func (tc *TemplateClient) KeyRequired() bool {
+	return false // return true if your data provider asked for a service key.
 }

 ```
 ### Instantiate the Plugin and Register it.
 In the main() function, which is the entry point of your plugin, initialize the plugin structure, and register it in the go-plugin framework: